quru/qis/doc/api_help.md

 Retrieves the ordered list of the files within a folder path, returning the filename, whether the file is a supported image type, and if so, a URL to display the image, and optionally some additional image attributes.
-For unsupported file types, the image URL and other image attributes will be zero or empty.
+For unsupported file types, the image URL and all other image attributes will be zero or empty.

 To avoid performance issues, this function returns a maximum of 1,000 results.
 To read the full set of results you can use the `start` and `limit` parameters